DavidDock/cheers-to-beers/TESTING.md

 * See Deployed site

 #### Results
-The site was successfully deployed on Heroku
+The site was successfully deployed and can be viewed on Heroku

 ### Favicon